RaphaelHartmann/rtmpt/README.md

 In total we have for each process one probability parameter and two process completion times (for each outcome of the process one).

-`rtmpt` uses a Metropolis-within-Gibbs sampler and builds on the *C++* code by Klauer and Kellen (2018) with some modification.
-The main modification is the change from a proprietary *C* library to the free and open source *C* library GSL (GNU Scientific Library; Galassi et al., 2018).
+`rtmpt` has two sub-model classes: the exponential RT-MPT uses a Metropolis-within-Gibbs sampler and builds on the *C++* code by Klauer and Kellen (2018) with some modifications.
+The diffusion RT-MPT uses a Hamiltonian-Within-Gibbs sampler and builds on the *C++* code by Klauer, Hartmann, and Meyer-Grant (submitted manuscript).

-In the old *C++* program it was possible to
+In the exponential RT-MPT (short ertmpt) model class it is possible to
 * set process probabilities to constants
+* set two or more probabilities equal
-* set the time of both outcomes of a process to zero (i.e. suppress the time for both outcomes of a process).
+* set the process completion time of one process outcome to zero

-In addition to the features of the old *C++* program in `rtmpt` it is also possible to
-* set the time for only one outcome of a process to zero (i.e. still estimate the process completion time for the other outcome of the same process).
+* set the process completion time of multiple processes with the same outcome (+ or -) equal

-* set some prior parameters.
+In the diffusion RT-MPT (short drtmpt) model class it is possible to
+* set one or more of the diffusion parameters (threshold, drift rate, and relative starting point) for a process to constants
+* set one or more of the diffusion parameters (threshold, drift rate, and relative starting point) for multiple processes equal

-For more information about the functionalities check the help files or the vignette of the package with the commands in the *Example* section below.
+For more information about the functionalities check the help files or the vignette of the package.

 ## Installation